Prinzessor/WinLLDPService/README.md

      Address : 192.168.25.67

 ```
-- Target framework is now v4.5.1 instead of v4.0; do not prefer 32-bit builds
-- Call EmptyWorkingSet() to reduce the memory footprint of the service
-- Improved GetUsers(), CreateLLDPPacket()
-- Added FriendlyName(), GetServiceTag(), GetUptime()
-- Added paths.ps1 to build MSI package with WiX Toolkit
+- Removed Usr from Description
+- Changed SysName from NETBIOS Hostname to FQDN

 # Download

-- You can use the *WinLLDPService-installer.msi* package listed above
+- You can use the *WinLLDPService-installer.msi* package listed above in WinLLDPService/build/

 --------------------------------------------------------------------------